-We are committed to being an environmentally responsible neighbour in the communities where we operate and have taken a variety of steps to improve the sustainability of our operations.
+We are committed to being an environmentally responsible neighbour in the communities where we operate.
+We recognize climate change as a strategic risk with potential financial implications for the Company, our supply chain, and our investors.
+It is one of the most pressing global issues facing our society and is a priority issue for our stakeholders.
+As such, we have taken a variety of steps to improve the sustainability of our operations.